Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 federal and state governments as chief economists were decades ago, and in cities like New York and Chicago, mayoral offices of data analytics have the ability to provide rapid answers to important policy questions [@lee2012rise].
-But since federal, state, and local agencies lack the capacity to do such analysis themselves [@alawadhi2012building], they must make these data available either to consultants or to the research community.
+But since federal, state, and local agencies often lack the capacity to do such analysis themselves [@alawadhi2012building], they must make these data available either to consultants or to the research community.
 Businesses are also learning that making effective use of